Though the world may still feel on hold right now, your dreams of studying or … Read more

 TRANSCRIPTS AND CREDIT

-Elmhurst College, located in suburban Chicago, is accredited by the Department of Education of the State of Illinois, and by The Higher Learning Commission, A Member of the North Central Association of Colleges and Schools.
+Elmhurst University, located in suburban Chicago, is accredited by the Department of Education of the State of Illinois, and by The Higher Learning Commission, A Member of the North Central Association of Colleges and Schools.

 Spend the program based in Chiang Mai, a city that blends a modernizing country with traditional Thai culture, and gain an understanding of Thailand’s past, present and future.
 Throughout the three weeks, students will visit three ethinic minority groups using Chiang Mai as a base.
 After each village experience, students will return to Chiang Mai to discuss and reflect on the experience.

 Along with an Orientation to the course, the first two days will include introductory lectures on ethnic identity, tourism and heritage in Southeast Asia with a focus on Thailand, as well as visits to local museums and markets to observe tourists and ethnic crafts vendors.

 Spend time in a Hmong village close to Chiang Mai meeting with the village headman and local community members, including elder Hmong crafts people.
 Since this village is relatively close to Chiang Mai, students will visit the village for three days but return to their city accommodations each night.

 Travel from Chiang Mai to Doi Inthanon, Thailand’s highest peak and home to many ethinic minorities.
 After the 1.5-hour drive, students will hike to a Karen village and stay overnight in a homestay.
 Here students will talk to local guides and the village headman about how ecotourism has benefited the community, along with its challenges and drawbacks.
 During the stay, students will also meet with residents to learn about their livelihood practices, seasonal calendar and more as well as walk through the forest with a Karen guide to learn about traditional knowledge related to medicinals, edible plants and rotational farming.